DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

-Service: Services are the building blocks of microservice architectures - broadly a service groups together endpoints, queriers, or jobs for the purposes of building your application. <br>
+Services are the building blocks of microservice architectures - broadly a service groups together endpoints, queriers, or jobs for the purposes of building your application.
+An example would be a database like MySQL. <br>

-Resource: Resource is a particular action for a given service.
-Resources represent a particular domain of a customer application.
-They are typically an instrumented web endpoint, database query, or backgroud job. <br>
+Resources are particular action for a given service.
+They are typically an instrumented web endpoint, database query, or backgroud job.
+Same like the MySQL database example as a service, the actual SQL query would be a resource.<br>

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.